Lorel/0MQRxLua-MFR-POC/experiment/results/2017_march/scalability/README.md

 ## Using encrypted data w/o SGX processing

+In XPs below, data are encrypted from the input streams.

 ### One worker by processing stage

-The mapper is processing inside a trusted SGX enclave using LuaSGX, other workers are processing on a regular Lua machine.

 ![schema](../images/4_data_encrypted_1_worker_by_type_nosgx.png)